surbhi-nijhara/cloudTumblr/aws/architecture-guide/ec2-asg-ad-join.md

        i) User Administrator and new changed password.<br/>
       ii) User AD domain and its password.<br/>
    g) When logged in with AD login, you will be to access Active Directory Users and Computers and see the OU=glad and under it use Users and Computers.<br/>
-   f) Login back with user:Administrator and open  EC2Launch v2.<br />
+   f) Login back with user:Administrator and .<br />
+   g)  SSM should be installed in the instance.
+   h)  Roles for SSM
+   i)  In Windows Powershell, InitializeInstance should be run j)open  EC2Launch v2
       i) Ensure is unchecked.<br />
      ii) Password - Specify<br />
     iii) Do a Shutdown with SysPrep using EC2Launch Settings.<br />